ioborin22/fake-database/README.md

     - `GET /users/:id`: Get details of a specific user.

 - **Contact Endpoints**:
-    - `GET /users/:userId/contacts`: Retrieve all contacts associated with a user.
+    - `GET /contacts/:user_id`: Retrieve all contacts associated with a user.
-    - `GET /users/:userId/contacts/:contactId`: Get details of a specific contact.

 - **Message Endpoints**:
-    - `GET /users/:userId/messages`: Retrieve all messages sent or received by a user.
+    - `GET /messages/sender_id`: Retrieve all messages sent or received by a user.
-    - `GET /users/:userId/messages/:messageId`: Get details of a specific message.
+    - `GET /messages/sender_id/receiver_id`: Get all messages between a sender and a receiver.

 For detailed information on each endpoint, refer to the API documentation.